AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 * OAuth2.0 authentication
 * API object models
-* Shows how to use include, fields, and other parameters
+* Include, fields, and other parameters
-* Provides endpoints for real-world use cases
+* Real-world use cases

 >[!IMPORTANT]
 >